georgedpr/georgedpr.github.io/_posts/2024-03-10-Digital-decluttering.markdown

 I still need to go through and update some links though I am pleased with how it all turned out.
 I also really appreciate being able to [host the site on GitHub Pages.](https://pages.github.com).
 The service sits atop the Github repository model so you only need to set up a repo, and then you can push commits to set up or update your site[^3].

-[^3]: The system also has a great [help site](https://docs.github.com/en/pages), which always makes me like service more.
+[^3]: The system also has a great [help site](https://docs.github.com/en/pages), which always makes me like a service more.
 [^1]: It was a fun birthday in its way though not one I would have imagined myself taking a decade ago.
 [^2]: I had never even completed the port from Blogger to Tumblr when I moved more fully to that service sometime in 2019.